Grow your Amazon revenue with a practical checklist to Amazon Pricing Strategies

 Don't try to beat or trick the algorithm by, for example, adopting an aggressive pricing strategy or artificially inflating your reviews.
 It sometimes results in short-term gains but the gains medium-term and long-term are non-existent.
 There is no one-trick to beating the Buy Box, but rather a complex web of metrics to be tracked and developed.

 If you are looking to ramp-up the quality of your Amazon listings, then you might find our article How to List Your Products on Amazon useful.

-Amazon is the place to be and to maximize your returns - there's no doubt about it.
-It is not an easy-peasy to get the most of Amazon, but once you know how to optimize the Buy Box you can surely increase your chance to sell more.
+Amazon is the place to be and maximize your returns - there's no doubt about that.
+Getting the most out of Amazon isn't easy-peasy, but when you know how to optimize the Buy Box, you can definitely increase your chances of selling more.

 - How to Resolve Common Amazon Feed Issues